jhsu802701/rails_from_scratch_rails5/09-09-admins_password_reset.md

 <%= render "admins/shared/links" %>
 ```
+* Enter the command "test1".
+Now the first two tests pass, but the remaining two tests fail due to the undefined method begin_admin_password_reset.

 ### Test Helper
 * Add the following code to the end of the file test/test_helper.rb: